-FDD has been strongly critical of the nuclear negotiations between Iran and six world powers that led to a comprehensive nuclear deal in July 2015.
+FDD was strongly critical of the nuclear negotiations between Iran and six world powers that led to a comprehensive nuclear deal in July 2015.
 Dubowitz staunchly opposed any lapse in economic pressure after Iran reached an interim nuclear deal with the six world powers known as the P5+1 in late 2013.
 "The efficacy of sanctions depends on the threat of escalation, where an ever-expanding web of restrictions scares off foreign businesses," he and Gerecht wrote in a November 2013 Wall Street Journal op-ed.
 "The sanctions game with Iran has been as much psychological as legal," they added.
 "When the Obama administration sends a signal that it is willing to reduce economic sanctions for little in return, the general impression abroad…is that the White House's resolve is waning."
 Dubowitz was a staunch supporter of sanctions legislation introduced during the talks by Sens.
 Mark Kirk and Robert Menendez, which observers argued were designed to scuttle the process altogether by violating a U.S. pledge not impose new penalties during the negotiations.

 In a testimony before the House Foreign Affairs Committee shortly before the November 2014 deadline for negotiations between Iran and the P5+1, Dubowitz suggested that the sanctions regime on Iran should remain even if an agreement is reached.
 Congress should "'defend the sanctions architecture it was so instrumental in creating' to enforce a nuclear deal that may be announced between the United States and its allies and Iran in the coming days," an FDD press release quotes him as saying.
 Dubowitz also wrote in a opinion piece that "If the president chooses to ignore Congress," then it should withhold funding to implement any deal.